menu

 Demographics

 The people who call Enterprise home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Enterprise residents report their race to be White.
-Important ancestries of people in Enterprise include Irish, Dutch, Italian, English, and German.
+Important ancestries of people in Enterprise include Irish, Dutch, English, Swedish, and German.

 The most common language spoken in Enterprise is English.
 Other important languages spoken here include Italian and Polish.